 Part of the reason for the confusion about faults and sins is the confusion over James 5:16 which says,

 But the problem comes in because many of the newer translations of the Bible on the market today translate James 5:16 as, “Confess your sins one to another….”
-These “Bibles,” and even many study helps, claim that the correct translation of the word is “sins,” not, “faults.”
-Many of these “Bibles” are even translated from Greek manuscripts that have some different Greek words than the manuscripts that were used in translating the Authorized Version (the King James Bible).
+These “Bibles,” and even many study helps, claim that the correct translation of the word is “sins,” not “faults.”
+Many of these “Bibles” are even translated from Greek manuscripts that have some different Greek words than the manuscripts that were used in translating the Authorized Version (the King James Version).